JimJam117/hanzi-base/README.md

 ## HanziBase

-HanziBase is a web application database of Chinese characters, made with Laravel and React
+HanziBase is a web application database of Chinese characters, made with Laravel and React.